 Pre-participation exams also are important, even if a child is not involved in organized sports because gym class and recreational activities can―and should―involve plenty of

 exercise!
-A screening form that can be completed anytime by patients and parents with their primary care provider, to help decide whether a visit with a
+A screening form that can be completed anytime by patients and parents with their doctor, to help decide whether a visit with a

 specialist is needed.

-Know your family history.
-Gather the heart health history of blood relatives (children, siblings, parents, aunts and uncles, nieces and nephews, grandparents and cousins), and share with your medical provider.
+Know Your Family History.
+Gather the heart health history of blood relatives (children, siblings, parents, aunts and uncles, nieces and nephews, grandparents and cousins), and share with your pediatrician.
 This can help guide questions during well-child check-ups and sports physicals.

-Community life support training and automated external defibrillators.
-The AAP supports age-appropriate life-support training for students, including
+Community Life Support Training and Automated External Defibrillators.
+The AAP supports age-appropriate life-support training, including

-CPR for older children and all staff, in all schools starting with the primary grades.
-It also encourages having automated external defibrillators (AEDs) near school athletic facilities and training so school personnel and older children know how to use them.
+Automated External Defibrillators (AEDs) near athletic and training facilities.
 In cases of sudden cardiac arrest, AEDs can quickly deliver an electrical shock to return the heart rhythm to normal.

 Should all young people be screened for sudden cardiac arrest risk?

 tests like electrocardiogram (EKG) and echocardiogram (ultrasound of heart) for all young people or in athletes to identify risk factors for sudden death is not currently recommended.
 The concern is that high false positive test results can cause unnecessary anxiety and additional testing.
 Also, not all events can be picked up by these tests.